Deuthlon Semi Fluid Grease | 30 ml

 Want to learn more?
 Then we have a worthwhile article for you from Angel-kniffe, take a look -> Click me

-Roller grease is mainly used for heavily loaded components of a fishing reel.
-This primarily includes the main gear, gears, mechanical drive parts, and sometimes the worm shaft.
+Reel grease is mainly used for heavily loaded components of a fishing reel.
+These include, above all, the main gear, gears, mechanical drive components, and sometimes the worm shaft.

-Compared to roller oil, grease is much thicker and adheres better to components.
-This ensures the lubrication lasts longer and reliably protects the mechanism from wear.
+Compared with reel oil, grease is significantly thicker and adheres better to components.
+This means the lubrication lasts longer and reliably protects the mechanism against wear.

-The choice of the right reel grease mainly depends on two factors:
+Choosing the right Reel grease mainly depends on two factors:

-Soft greases ensure an especially smooth operation and are often used in light baitcasting reels or BFS setups.
+Soft greases provide especially smooth operation and are often used for lightweight baitcaster Reels or BFS setups.

-Heavy greases are particularly stable and ideal for heavily loaded reels or larger gearboxes.
+Heavy greases are particularly stable and ideal for heavily loaded Reels or larger gears.

 Reel grease is typically used in the following areas: